 I suggest that we should have a similar system in place for those frequent situations where the parent-child bond is threatened by one parent denying the other parent access to a child.

-I pointed out in the previous article that just as there are judges, hearing officers, social workers, and related professionals available daily to assist someone who feels that their safety is endangered, we should have a similar system with similar, predictable procedures and results available in those situations where a child is allegedly endangered by a parents substance-abuse.
+Just as there are judges, hearing officers, social workers, and related professionals available daily to assist someone who feels that their safety is endangered, we need a similar system with similar, predictable procedures and results available in those situations where a child is not being allowed access to a parent.

 We need to be able to quickly and properly deal with situations where the priceless bond between a child and a parent is being destroyed by the immediate bad conduct of the other parent.

 I believe that we should and must come up with a similar system so that a parent can come to court with little or no notice and get immediate protection for the parent-child relationship.

 We have a provision known as an order to show cause which can be used in some limited circumstances, but in my experience, many judges over the last few years have become reluctant to consider most orders to show cause, thereby leaving the vast majority of people who feel that they have a crisis out in the cold -- essentially because they must then file a motion, which takes usually about a month for a judge to decide.